 - In December 2019, carbapenemase-producing Acinetobacter spp (CPA) and carbapenemase-producing Pseudomonas spp (CPP) isolates were made notifiable.

-- The Victorian guideline on CPO for health services, version 1.0 replaces the previous guideline for health services, that is, the Victorian guideline on CPE for health services - version 2.1, and includes management requirements for CPE as well as CPA and CPP.
+- The Victorian guideline on CPO for health services replaces the Victorian guideline on carbapenemase-producing Enterobacterales (CPE) for health services, and includes management requirements for CPE as well as CPA and CPP.

 - This guideline applies to all paediatric and adult health services in Victoria.
 For the purpose of this guideline, the term ‘health service’ refers to public and private health services, hospitals and denominational hospitals that admit patients overnight.